-any word, name, symbol, or device, or any combination thereof used by a person ... to identify and distinguish his or her goods, including a unique product, from those manufactured or sold by others and to indicate the source of the goods, even if that source is unknown.4
+any word, name, symbol, or device, or any combination thereof used by a person ... to identify and distinguish his or her goods, including a unique product, from those manufactured or sold by others and to indicate the source of the goods, even if that source is unknown.

-The key work that a tradmark must do is to serve as an indication of source that distinguishes the mark owners' goods from others'.
+The key work that a trademark must do is to serve as an indication of source that distinguishes the mark owners' goods from others'.
 The COCA-COLA name, logo, color scheme, and other branding tell consumers that this can contains soda from the Coca-Cola Company, as compared with other cans with different branding that do not.

-Compare the this trademark function of the COCA-COLA name with other elements of the can design.
+Compare this trademark function of the COCA-COLA name with other elements of the can design.
 "12oz" does not identify and distinguish the Coca-Cola Company as a source; instead, it tells the buyer how much soda is in the can.
 This is a non-trademark function.

-From a subject matter perspective, distinguishing between trademark and non-trademark uses encompasses two closely related questions.
-One is distinctiveness: which phrases and symbols are capable of bearing source-identifying meaning?
+It is conventional to start a discussion of trademark subject matter with distinctiveness: which phrases and symbols are capable of bearing source-identifying meaning?
 WATER cannot function as a trademark for bottled water because it identifies the contents of the bottle, rather than the company that sells it.
-Another is failure to function: when is it that a distinctive phrase or symbol actually identifies a source to consumers?
-An American flag in an ad for pickup trucks is a general expression of patriotic sentiment, rather than an identification of a specific brand.